thefuxia/Public-Contact-Data/readme.md

 The email address is always … obfuscated with [`antispambot()`][2].
 Won’t help much, but it doesn’t hurt too.

+If you use the `pattern` argument the `link` argument will be ignored.
+Use `%value%` as a placeholder for the field’s value in your pattern.

 The plugin is translatable.
 A German translation is already done.
 Language files are loaded in `wp-admin` only to save performance.